- Future Students

 Some services include:

-- Migrant Services: to help individuals and families participate in community life.
+- Multicultural Services: to help individuals and families participate in community life.

 - JCU Multifaith Chaplaincy Centre: for multicultural faith contacts, information about special events and different services.